 How do I say this without giving the story away?

-Um there's going to be exculpatory evidence that will show that the people, the investigators knew charges against individuals were not true about any collusion.
+There's going to be exculpatory evidence that will show that the people, the investigators, knew charges against individuals were not true about any collusion.

-We also have, thanks to Jay Seculo, um, and the American Center for Law and Justice, his son Jordan is gonna join us coming up at the top of the next hour.
+We also have, thanks to Jay Seculo and the American Center for Law and Justice, his son Jordan is going to join us coming up at the top of the next hour.

-Because you look at all of this, this is now in the whole second phase because Muller's over, whether they want to believe it or not.
+This is now in the whole second phase because Mueller's over, whether they want to believe it or not.

 Oh, by the way, critics of Joe Biden now are targeting him, saying his crime bill targeting African Americans was racist.